 - 1. four slots attached to the traditional IDE controller, which are always present (one of which typically is a virtual CD/DVD drive); - 2.
-30 slots attached to the SATA controller, if enabled and provided that your guest operating system can see it; these slots can either be - a) in IDE compatibility mode (by default, slots 0-3) or - b) in SATA mode; - 3.
+30 slots attached to the SATA controller, if enabled and supported by the guest operating system; - 3.
 15 slots attached to the SCSI controller, if enabled and supported by the guest operating system; - 4. eight slots attached to the SAS controller, if enabled and supported by the guest operating system.